 What is the “something bigger” that you’re becoming part of?

 There’s joining a cult, for example.
 Signing up to be a human shield.
-Volunteering to be cannon fodder or a pawn for some bizarre, imaginary political narrative.
+Becoming volunteer cannon-fodder, or a useful pawn for somebody else's bizarre, imaginary political narrative.

 All of these are “something bigger.”

-And it still doesn’t really solve the problem.
+And beyond that: it still doesn’t really solve the problem.
 If your purpose is becoming part of that “something bigger,” well, what’s the purpose of that “something bigger”?

 10) Rebellion: “Burn it all down”